DanAnkers/CV/cv.rst

 -----------------------------------
 :Networking: Strong knowledge of Cisco routers and switches, BGP, interior routing protocols.
 CCNP certification.
 :Virtualisation: Good knowledge of VMWare, Xen and KVM virtualisation platforms.
 VCP certification.
+:Cloud: Knowledge of IaaS using OpenStack and other systems.
+Knowledge of PaaS using OpenShift.
+Knowledge of horizontal disk scaling using Gluster and other systems
 :Voice Over IP: Good knowledge of SIP and PSTN interworking using Cisco and Asterisk.
 :Operating Systems: Strong knowledge of Unix/Linux, knowledge of Windows.
-:Coding and scripting: Some knowledge of C, C++, Python, Perl, PHP and Bash scripting.
+:Coding and scripting: Some knowledge of C, C++, Python, Perl, PHP, node.js and Bash scripting.
 :Database: SQL, MySQL, PosgreSQL.

 .. raw:: pdf